 Refer to the BOLD Learning and Teaching Practices: Focus Area 01 for a list of minimum course expectations.

-It should be assumed that because students have gained entry to a tertiary course, that they have the skills to research academic databases, or write an academic paper.
+It should NOT be assumed that because students have gained entry to a tertiary course, that they have the skills to research academic databases, or write an academic paper.
 Students will come from a variety of education backgrounds and experiences, and therefore have a variety of literacy levels.